AmingAndrei/violence.website/content/factions/pale/ultraviolet/drive_starters.md

 Charge Types

-Charges are specialized biochemical cartridges containing a coloured liquid compound, each corresponding to a distinct function within the Drive system.
+Charges are specialised biochemical cartridges containing a coloured liquid compound, each corresponding to a distinct function within the Drive system.

 - Activator (Blue):
     - Fully initiates the Drive transformation and all associated enhancements.